skodjob/test-metadata-generator/README.md

 `maven-dependency-plugin` is needed for proper loading the classes.
 Without it the plugin will return `NoClassDefFound` exception and will fail.

-### Accepted Parameters
+#### Accepted Parameters

 Plugin works with the following parameters:
 * `filePath` - path to the built classes, from where all the names of the tests are taken.
 * `generatePath` - path to the place where the documentation should be generated.
-* `generateFmf` - boolean value whether generator should generate also fmf metadata or just md.
+* `generateFmf` - boolean value whether generator should generate also `fmf` metadata or just `Markdown`.

-## Use SNAPSHOT version
+### Use SNAPSHOT version

-TO use `-SNAPSHOT` versions you have to have the plugin built on your local environment or use GitHub packages for a dependency resolution.
+To use `-SNAPSHOT` versions you have to have the plugin built on your local environment or use GitHub packages for a dependency resolution.

 You can for example create the following `setting.xml`:
 ```xml